grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### Into the garbage gyre)

 When the clock indicated that it was fully dark above the waves, Percy had them drive the _Prospect_ up to the surface.
 Hemi and Shakes got the _Gnat_ disconnected and surfaced.
 Soon both boats were running parallel to each other across a black sea of modest swells.
 The sky was loaded with heavy clouds which brought with them a steady breeze that drove the waves against the boats.
 The clouds made the night dark.
-So much so that while it was easy to hear the _Gnat's_ diesel engine from the bridge of the _Prospect_, it could not be seen out there in the blackness, except for the occasional spark of fire that escaped from its exhaust pipe.
+So much so that while it was easy to hear the _Gnat_'s diesel engine from the bridge of the _Prospect_, it could not be seen out there in the blackness, except for the occasional spark of fire that escaped from its exhaust pipe.

 They kept a steady eastern course, moving deep into the central ocean.
 With both boats running their diesel engines they could sustain high speeds.
 Maintaining a steady 15 knot average, they covered the vast distances of the open ocean relatively quickly.